Global Drug Survey Shows How Policing of Drug Use Varies Worldwide

 Comparisons of GDS2017 and GDS2019 suggest that most methods of policing have remained fairly stable, but that police encounters with drug detection dogs have increased in many countries (global average of 9.5 per cent respondents in GDS2017 vs 14.7 per cent in GDS2019), particularly in Australia, Denmark, Italy, and England.
 Does this matter?
 Yes, as we know drug detection dogs are more likely to encourage high risk behaviours e.g. people consuming all their drugs to avoid being caught in their possession.

 Interestingly, most respondents (all people who use drugs) had favourable attitudes to police.
 50 per cent of respondents said police frequently/somewhat frequently treat people with dignity and respect and 49.5 per cent said police frequently/somewhat frequently make fair and impartial decisions.
 But those who have been recently policed had less favourable attitudes and were less likely to report they would help the police if asked.
-Importantly, we also have the first evidence that attitudes of police to police may vary across countries.
-For example, attitudes of people who use drugs to police were more favourable in New Zealand – including amongst those who had been policed.
+Importantly, we also have the first evidence that attitudes of people to police may vary across countries.
+For example, attitudes of people who use drugs to police were more favourable in New Zealand – including those who had been policed.
 In contrast, in the United States and Germany attitudes to police were less favourable, particularly amongst those recently policed.

 We have much more data analysis to do.
 But these results suggest that on the ground experiences of policing of people who use drugs continue to vary across the globe.
 They further suggest that countries have multiple choices in the extent and nature of policing of people who use drugs: do they want to be more hands on or hands off?
 Finally, they start to suggest that irrespective of what country you live in, police and governments may have a vested interest in building more procedurally just responses to people who use drugs.